 Accessible Education Services

-The office acts as a liaison between students, administrators, faculty, and other staff members to ensure the reasonable and appropriate facilitation of accommodation plans.
-Students will be provided timely, efficient, and equitable accommodations and services that are in compliance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990 (ADA)/ Americans with Disabilities Act Amendment Act of 2008 (ADAA).
+The office strives to maximize each student’s educational potential by helping to develop self-advocacy, independence, and to promote personal growth.
+Students will be provided equitable and reasonable accommodations and services that are in compliance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA)/ Americans with Disabilities Act Amendments Act of 2008 (ADAA).

 Steps to Register

-I served 4 years in the Marines with deployments to Iraq.
+I served 4 years in the military with deployments to Iraq.
 I came back and am currently dealing with effects of PTS, anxiety, and depression - all disorders recognized by the Department of Veteran Affairs.
 And it's been a struggle for me over the last 12-15 years trying to readjust.
 I think what Brandman is doing with the outreach to veterans is so great.
 The proactive nature of the Office of Accessible Education and Counseling is something that is a model for not only schools but for the VA.

-The Office of Accessible Education and Counseling Services
+The Office of Accessible Education949.341.9976